ControlThings/react-native-mist-library/README.md

 ## License

-This library is proprietary software.
-Usage of react-native-mist-library requires a license from ControlThings Oy Ab, https://controlthings.fi/
+react-native-mist-library is released by ControlThings Oy Ab under the Apache 2.0 license.
+Copyright (C) 2020, ControlThings Oy Ab.

 ## Release instructions for new lib versions